UNIVERSITY CATALOG: 2024-2025

 Advanced Placement (AP) Credit

 CSUN grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement Program of the College Board.
-Students who present scores of three or better will be granted up to six semester units (nine quarter units) of college credit.
-Students should have their official AP course transcripts and test scores sent to …
+Students should have their official AP course transcripts and test scores sent to the Office of Admissions as part of their application for university admission.
+To report test scores, use the CSUN school code 4707.
+The …

 College Level Examination Program (CLEP) Credit

-The College Level Examination Program (CLEP) is a series of exams that test college-level knowledge gained through professional development, on-the-job training, the military, etc. CLEP affords participants an opportunity to obtain college credit, satisfy course prerequisites and/or meet general requirements by exam.
-Students attending CSUN should review the required CLEP scores for meeting course equivalencies in the table …
+The College Level Examination Program (CLEP) is a series of examinations that test college-level knowledge gained through professional development, on-the-job training, the military, etc. CLEP affords participants an opportunity to obtain college credit, satisfy course prerequisites or meet general requirements by examination.
+Students attending CSUN should review the required CLEP scores for meeting course equivalencies in …

 International Baccalaureate (IB) courses designated as Honors Courses on the UC/CSU “a-g” college preparatory subjects list are awarded extra grade points for computation of the high school GPA.
 To be awarded advanced standing credit for successful performance, the IB test must be higher level (HL) and have a score of 4 or higher.
 IB tests …